johnston9/la-donut/README.md

 ## User Experience (UX)

 The business goals are to establish the online shop as a reputable purveyor of cakes and pastries of a top of the range quality, to create an online presence and establish it as a brand.
 It's primary purpose is to entice new customer to purchase goods and secure regular returning customers.
-It aims to inspire trust, familiarity and build a loyal cumstomer base.
+It aims to inspire trust, familiarity and build a loyal customer base.

 For the user, the goal of the site is to easily browse goods or find particular items or categories and purchase them in an simple enjoyable manner.
 It is to find new and interesting items to try or specific item for a specific occasion.
 For businesses it is to have a high quality reliable supplier of pastries.